Cardcaptor Sakura: Clear Card: Plot

 Sakura Kinomoto is starting junior high school alongside her friends and her boyfriend Syaoran Li, who has just returned to Tomoeda, and the two start dating after having been in a long-distance relationship since Syaoran's return to Hong Kong a few years earlier.
-During her first year in junior high school, Sakura encounters a number of magical incidents in Tomoeda, similar to what she experienced in Elementary School.
-After having a prophetic dream about a mysterious cloaked figure, all of the Sakura Cards turn blank and are rendered completely powerless, thus starting her quest to find out what is wrong.
-In doing so, Sakura and her friends, along with her guardians and protectors Cerberus and Yue, discover and capture new cards, using the new and much stronger mystical dream key.
-Eriol, Spinel Sun and Ruby Moon appear as supporting characters, as does Kaho Mizuki, having returned to England, but continuing to aid Sakura and her protectors from afar.
-Sakura's brother Toya also regains his ability to communicate with the spirit of their mother Nadeshiko again (after having previously lost that ability after giving his magic to Yue a few years earlier to save both his life and that of Yukito's) and acquires new magic which he intends to use to help Sakura when the time is right.
-Sakura ends up befriending a transfer student named Akiho Shinomoto (who has travelled with and lives with her butler and guardian Yuna D. Kaito in Eriol's old house), who has similar personality traits and likes to Sakura.
-The daughter of two powerful magicians, Akiho was left orphaned after both her parents died in an accident, and was eventually placed under Kaito's care.
-Akiho also treasures Momo; what she believes to be a stuffed toy but is actually a magical guardian similar to Cerberus and Spinel Sun.
-She is also in love with Kaito; something that Sakura realizes some time after meeting Kaito herself.
-Syaoran also meets Kaito, from whom he detects supreme levels of magical power which are greater than those possessed by Eriol.
+During her first year in junior high school, Sakura encounters several magical incidents in Tomoeda, similar to what she experienced in Elementary School.
+After having a prophetic dream, the Sakura Cards turn blank and are rendered powerless, thus starting Sakura's quest to find out what is wrong.
+In the process, Sakura captures new cards; using the new and much stronger mystical dream key.
+Sakura befriends a transfer student named Akiho Shinomoto, who lives with her butler and guardian Yuna D. Kaito.
+The daughter of two powerful magicians, Akiho was left orphaned after her parents died in an accident, and later placed under Kaito's care.
+Akiho treasures Momo; what she believes to be a stuffed toy but is actually the guardian of a magical book.